hqasmei/tailwindcss-nextjs-portfolio/README.md

 ## Running Locally

-Can run the application in VS Code or a terminal and it will be available at `http://localhost:3000`.

 ```bash
 npm install
 npm run dev
 ```

+After starting, the development server will be accessible at `http://localhost:3000`